IBM/ibm-event-automation/event-processing/migration-tools/README.md

 The second type, custom Java applications, are straightforward to migrate.
 Follow the steps in the Confluent Platform for Apache Flink [documentation](https://docs.confluent.io/cp-flink/current/overview.html) for more information.

-Further documentation is available on the Event Automation [site](https://ibm.github.io/event-automation/) in due course.
+Further information is available on the Event Automation [documentation](https://ibm.github.io/event-automation/).

 ## Prerequisites